How do video doorbells work?

 However, if you’re not entirely sure how these handy smart home gadgets actually work, we’ll explain exactly how video doorbells work, where they store the video they record and how they can be integrated with the best smart home devices to automate your home.

 Want to get your hands on a video doorbell now?
-Check out these great deals for some of the best on the market:
+Check out these great deals for some of the best on the market, although we might some big deals also appear whenever Prime Day 2021 rolls around:

 As well as letting you see and speak to whoever’s on your threshold if the doorbell is pressed (thanks to a built-in camera, microphone and speaker) smart doorbells will also act in the same way as the best home security cameras.